Christopher Gibson

-Christopher Gibson (born 27 December 1992) is a Finnish professional ice hockey goaltender currently playing for HC Nové Zámky of the Slovak Extraliga.
-He most recently played for Lukko of the Finnish Liiga.
-Gibson was selected by the Los Angeles Kings in the second round (49th overall) of the 2011 NHL Entry Draft, although he never played for them, instead signing with the Toronto Maple Leafs, playing in their minor league system before a trade sent Gibson to the New York Islanders.
+Christopher Gibson (born 27 December 1992) is a Finnish professional ice hockey goaltender for the Schwenninger Wild Wings in the Deutsche Eishockey Liga.
+Gibson was selected by the Los Angeles Kings in the second round (49th overall) of the 2011 NHL entry draft, although he never played for them, instead signing with the Toronto Maple Leafs, playing in their minor league system before a trade sent Gibson to the New York Islanders.

 Early life

 Gibson was born in Karkkila, Finland to Peter, an artist and kick boxer from Saint Lucia, and a Finnish mother, Ulla Nurse.
 He was raised in Espoo, Finland before moving to Saskatchewan at age 15 to attend Notre Dame College.

 Playing career

 In Gibson's first year at Notre Dame College, the Notre Dame Hounds (Midget AAA) won the Telus Cup national championship (2009).

-Following that year at Notre Dame, Gibson was drafted by the Chicoutimi Saguenéens of the Quebec Major Junior Hockey League in the first round (16th overall) of the 2009 CHL Import Draft.
+Following that year at Notre Dame, Gibson was drafted by the Chicoutimi Saguenéens of the Quebec Major Junior Hockey League (QMJHL) in the first round (16th overall) of the 2009 CHL Import Draft.

-Gibson was ranked as the number one goaltender from the QMJHL heading into the 2011 NHL Entry Draft.
+Gibson was ranked as the number one goaltender from the QMJHL heading into the 2011 NHL entry draft.
 Selected at 49th overall by the Los Angeles Kings, Gibson was the first goaltender selected from the Canadian Hockey League in the 2011 draft.
 Unsigned by the Kings, he would re-enter the draft, but was signed by the Toronto Maple Leafs instead.

 On 17 September 2015, Gibson was traded by the Maple Leafs, along with four other prospects, to the New York Islanders in exchange for Michael Grabner.

 On 2 January 2016, Gibson got his first taste of NHL action coming in relief for Thomas Greiss.
 Gibson allowed one goal from Patric Hornqvist, but made 16 saves.
 On 6 April 2016, Gibson got his first NHL start and his first NHL win with the Islanders against the Washington Capitals.
 Gibson made 29 saves as the Islanders came back from a 3–1 deficit to win 4–3 in overtime.
 The win clinched the Islanders a spot in the 2016 playoffs.

 On 15 August 2016, the Islanders re-signed Gibson to a one-year, two-way contract worth $660,000.
 On 11 March 2018, Gibson had a 50-save game against the Calgary Flames, becoming the first Islanders' rookie goaltender to do so since Billy Smith made 55 in 1972.